llewellynksj/little-white-dress/README.md

 <br>

-#### Appointment
+#### APPOINTMENT
-What is the app for?

-  * Holds the database for any products displayed on the website
+  * Holds the database for all appointments that are made
-  * Displays the homepage and various product views
+  * Displays the appointment booking and confirmation pages
-  * Adds liked products to customer record
+  * Enables CRUD functionality:
+    - Create an Appointment
+    - Read/view all booked Appointments
+    - Update and reschedule Appointments
+    - Delete/cancel Appointments

 Models: